0xSero/partisia-docs/docs/smart-contracts/testing-contracts/testing-a-smart-contract.md

 To see that the tests hits the different parts of the smart contract code, we can run the tests with coverage enabled.
 The tests will generate coverage information, which can be compiled into a report.
-To run the tests with coverage enabled, execute `run-java-tests.sh` with the build flag, `-b`, and the coverage flag, `-c`.t pyu
+To run the tests with coverage enabled, execute `run-java-tests.sh` with the build flag, `-b`, and the coverage flag, `-c`.

 ````bash
 ./run-java-tests.sh -c -b
 ````

 This will create the instrumented executable, and run the test with coverage enabled.
+The coverage report will be located in the `java-test/target/coverage/html`, where the `index.html` can be opened in your browser.

 ## Break down of a test
 The following section is an example of a test of a "voting" smart contract.
 The most important aspects of this example will be explained in the following sections.
 ````java
 import com.partisiablockchain.BlockchainAddress;
 import com.partisiablockchain.language.abicodegen.Voting;